-Miss Montero holds a Master’s degree in Management from Harvard University and a Bachelor of Science in Biology from Salem State College.
+She earned a Master’s degree in Management from Harvard University and a Bachelor of Science in Biology from Salem State College (now a university).
 After her time as a science teacher at Salem High School, she continued her passion for research at Harvard Medical School (HMS), where she assisted in the works of Dr. George Church while directing a program for under-represented minorities in genomics through the NIH (National Institutes of Health), the Minority Action Plan, representing a consortium of scientists at HMS, MIT and Washington University (MGIC).

-While working at the university and on her graduate degree, she decided to contribute to the lives of under-privileged students, such as those she used to teach.
+While managing the MAP program in 2005, and as a graduate student, she decided to contribute to the lives of under-privileged students, such as several of those she used to teach.
 It was by mere accident that Global Deeds came about, at the commodity of her basement apartment and during her lunch breaks at work.
-She asked higher authority figures for guidance and conversations gave life to what is now a group of people collaborating in support of local and international low-income youth.
-Global Deeds is a social enterprise devoted to disrupting the cycle of poverty among young people.
-It identifies at-risk adolescents, creates a customized support system with educational and employment opportunities, enabling them to reach their potential as scholars and high–achieving citizens.
-Ms. Montero also works as a business consultant for start-ups, private equity firms, large corporations, and as motivational speaker for teenagers.
-She resides between the state of Massachusetts and New York City.
+Conversations gave life to what is now a group of experts collaborating in support of local and international low-income youth.
+She is the Chief Executive Officer and Founder of Global Deeds, a nonprofit/social enterprise devoted to disrupting the cycle of poverty by assisting low-performing schools, teachers and corporations in the process of empowering low-income youth through modern education and employment.